EHC needs assessments & plans (EHCPs)

 Education, Health and Care Plans (EHCPs)

 If your child has been receiving extra support for their special educational needs in school for a while, but doesn't seem to be making progress, the local authority can be asked to carry out an Education, Health and Care (EHC) needs assessment.
-This may lead to your child getting an EHC plan.
+This may lead to your child getting an EHC plan, often called an EHCP.

 An EHC plan, or EHCP, is a document specifying a child’s special educational needs, outcomes wanted for the child and special educational provision to meet those needs and achieve those outcomes.
 EHC plans should also include any healthcare and social care needs which relate to the child’s special educational needs and provision to meet these needs too.
 The local authority has a duty to secure the social care and special educational provision in an EHC plan and the health service (usually the local clinical commissioning group) has a duty to arrange the specified health care provision.

 An EHC plan will set out their needs and the provision that should meet those needs in a document that has some legal weight.
 Your child will need an EHC plan to go to a special school or facility, or to get a major support package if that is what they need to be included in mainstream.
 So there are some children for whom an EHC plan will be appropriate.

 If your child is under five, you may want to try to get an EHC plan if they have severe and complex needs, if you think they should go to a special school for reception year, or if they require specialist early intervention that cannot be provided in their current setting.